 This course has been developed alongside a toolkit for professionals who work with victims or perpetrators of domestic and sexual violence who are also affected by problematic substance use and/or mental ill-health.
 You will find links to the toolkit throughout the course.
 Otherwise, you can download the full toolkit here.

-This is the Moodle site for AVA - Against Violence & Abuse.
+This is the eLearning portal for AVA - Against Violence & Abuse.